How to Freeze Blue Cheese

 How Long Can You Freeze Blue Cheese?

-You can freeze blue cheese for around three months.
+You can freeze blue cheese for around 3 months.

 Blue cheese has a lifespan of around six months, but it usually needs to be used within a few weeks after being opened.
 As such, freezing blue cheese as it approaches its expiry date is an excellent way of preserving it for a few extra months.